 The Max360 is Escort’s first detector with arrows.
 The V1 has had this feature for nearly 3 decades now, but their patent for arrows expired back in 2012 and so now Escort is introducing this same feature to close the gap and remove the V1’s primary competitive advantage.
 It is essentially a Max2 with a rear antenna to give it arrows to make it more like a V1, and they’ve also copied a few other small things that the V1 does to close the gap.
 They’ve also improved upon a couple things the V1 does while in other ways it’s not as refined as the V1, so there’s a mix of good and bad.
 There’s also been some welcome improvements beyond what we had with the Max2, so it’s more than just arrows.
 The detector is also pretty large and heavy (the largest and heaviest on the market) though that doesn’t seem to be a big deal once it’s actually on my windshield.

 Would I recommend it?
 Yes, but like with any detector, it’s not going to be the best choice for everyone.
 Depending on your needs, where you drive, and even your personality and preferences, the Max360 may be the perfect choice or perhaps another detector may be better suited to you.
-So let’s take a look at some of the specifics to get a better feel for how this detector fares.
+So let’s dive deeper into this Escort Max360 review and take a look at some of the specifics to get a better feel for how this detector fares.

 This is arguably one of the most important attributes of a radar detector.
 Performance.
 The better it can detect radar and warn you of threats in the area, the more likely it is to save you from a speeding ticket.